04alexklink/RubyBankTechTest/README.md

 I'd like to print my account statement

 ASSUMPTIONS:
--- Can only make a withdrawal if my account balance is greater than requested withdrawal amount -- Get an error message telling me my requested withdrawal amount is greater than my balance, and tells me what amount i can withdraw
+-- No overdraft: Can only make a withdrawal if my account balance is greater than requested withdrawal amount

+EDGE CASES:
+-- Amount inputted to withdraw and deposit method cannot be strings or negative numbers -- Amount requested for withdrawal cannot be greater than current balance

 DIAGRAMS/EXPLANATION OF CLASSES: